Menu

 Communication & Language

+Children will begin to develop their answers to who, where and what questions.
+We will be using 'Word Aware' to help children use new vocabulary, especially relating to our topic work and use it within their play and learning.
 We will be listening to stories told orally and with no pictures.
 We will also be using our role play area to act out the stories we are reading, by remembering key phrases, characters and events.
-Children will begin to develop their answers to who, where and what questions.
-We will be using 'Word Aware' to help children use new vocabulary and use it within their play and learning.

 Phonics